kozhevnikov/cucumber-pretty/README.md

 - For Cucumber.js versions 1 and 2 use `-f pretty`
 - For Cucumber.js versions 3 to 5 use `cucumber-pretty@1.5`
 - For Cucumber.js version 6 use `cucumber-pretty@6`
+- The pretty formatter is [not yet compatible with Cucumber.js 7](https://github.com/kozhevnikov/cucumber-pretty/issues/14).

 ## References